mpflynnx/csapp3e/section2/misc.md

 - f == -(-f);
 - Negate f, then negate again, will it equal f?
-- True, as only one bit is toggled
+- True, as only sign bit is toggled

 ##### f.
 - 2/3 == 2/3.0